CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02a3-Git-Ex2.md

     see whether there are any staged changes or whether your copy of the repository is in sync with the remote server if it is hosted remotely.

-3. Let's create a new file to track with a little Bash shell code snippet using the shell built-in `echo` and redirect the output to a file named `README.md` with the `echo "# Hello World!" >> README.md` command, for example:
+3. Let's create a new file to track with a little Bash shell code snippet using the shell built-in `echo` command and redirect the output to a file named `README.md` with the `echo "# Hello World!" >> README.md` command, for example:

     ```
     $ echo "# Hello World!" >> README.md